“Rent never ends”

-If you enjoy gardening, fixing things around the house, having a beautiful landscape etc… you may find you need to own a home.
+If you enjoy gardening, fixing things around the house, having a beautiful landscape etc… you may find value in homeownership.
 Most landlords don’t want you messing around with their property and won’t appreciate when you are digging up half the yard to plant things.

-Real Reason #3 to own instead of rent
+Real reason #3 to own a home instead of rent

 Your specific market is out of whack with the rest of the country.
-Understand your market well before assuming this.
+If you’re in a local market that you think will appreciate above and beyond the national average, then it might be worth the purchase.
+Understand your market well before doing this.

 I made a lot of assumptions when writing this article.
 Assumptions are necessary in order to draw conclusions about averages…but sometimes they need to be taken with a grain of salt.